IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/card.md

 ### Alternative layouts

-You can get even more creative with the layout of the `igc-card`.
+You can get even more creative with the layout of the `Card`.

-Below is an example showing how you can create a semi-horizontal card, where we have every section of the card layed out vertically, while the `igc-card-media` appears alongside the vertical sections.
+Below is an example showing how you can create a semi-horizontal card, where we have every section of the card layed out vertically, while the `CardMedia` appears alongside the vertical sections.

 ```html
 <igc-card>